Table of Contents

 Also, patients often present with the following symptoms: nausea, vomiting, vertigo, and photophobia.
 One-third of the patients display focal neurologic deficits such as cranial nerve palsies (mostly cranial nerves 3 and 6), sensitivity impairments and speech disorders; one-tenth also present with cranial nerve damage.
 Kerning’s sign and Brudzinski’s sign can be positive (see the article on neurologic examination).
 In infections with Neisseria, bleeding of the skin is possible in the context of Waterhouse-Friderichsen syndrome.

 CSF examination: The diagnosis is based on the examination of the CSF.
 The pathogens in the CSF can be detected using the Gram stain, CSF cultures, antigen quick tests, PCR, and blood cultures.
 Cases of acute bacterial meningitis produce the following picture (before treatment):

 - Protein and albumin ↑

 - Glucose ↓, CSF/serum glucose ratio < 0.3

 - Lactate ↑

-Blood: The differential blood count mostly shows leukocytosis with left shift, CRP ↑ , and procalcitonin ↑.
+Blood: The differential blood count mostly shows leukocytosis with left shift, C-reactive protein (CRP) ↑ , and procalcitonin ↑.

-Imaging: The CT of the skull checks for:
+Imaging: The CT of the skull reveals the following:

-- Signs of increased cranial pressure at diffuse brain edema or hydrocephalus
+- Signs of increased cranial pressure as a result of diffuse brain edema or hydrocephalus

 - Changes in density due to accumulations of purulence in the ventricles